saba-karbakhsh/1800_202330_BBY01/README.md

 # Project Title

 ## 1. Project Description
 State your app in a nutshell, or one-sentence pitch.
 Give some elaboration on what the core features are.
 This browser based web application to ...

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hey I'm Saba!
 * Hi my name is Liam and I am excited to get to work on this project!
 * HI im maria
-* ...
+* Hi Im Jonathaniel!
+I'm excited to work with you guys and see how this project turns out :)

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.